Maximilian Weigend

 Maximilian Weigend (born September 25, 1969, in Erbendorf) is a German botanist.
-His botanical author abbreviation is "Weigend".

 Biography

 As a student, Weigend received first prize in 1987 and 1989 as part of the Federal President's history competition on the subject of environmental history and in 1992 from the South African Phycological Society for his studies on the phytochemistry of South African macroalgae.

-In 1993 he graduated from the South African University of Natal-Pietermaritzburg and then moved to the Ludwig-Maximilians-University in Munich.
+In 1993, he graduated from the South African University of Natal-Pietermaritzburg and then moved to LMU Munich.
 As part of his research, he traveled to Venezuela, Colombia, Ecuador and Peru before commencing in July 1997 with his dissertation Nasa and the conquest of South America – Systematic Rearrangements in Loasaceae Juss.
 He received his doctorate degree magna cum laude.
 As part of this work, Weigend presented a complete revision of the flower nettle family (Loasaceae) and re-described numerous genera and species, but due to a technical error the taxa had to be revalidated in 2006.
 He received several awards for his dissertation.